 Within the user program, one of the first things to consider is port initialization.
 After a reset, all of the I/O data and port control registers will be set high.
 This means that all I/O pins will default to an input state, the level of which depends on the other connected circuitry and whether pull-high options have been selected.
-If the port control registers, PAC, PCC, PDC, PEC, PFC and PGC, are then programmed to setup some pins as outputs, these output pins will have an initial high output value unless the associated port data registers, PA, PC, PD,
+If the port control registers, PAC, PCC, PDC and PEC, are then programmed to setup some pins as outputs, these output pins will have an initial high output value unless the associated port data registers, PA, PC, PD and PE, are first programmed.
+Selecting which pins are inputs and which are outputs can be achieved byte-wide by loading the correct values into the appropriate port control register or by programming individual bits in the port control register using the "SET [m].i" and "CLR [m].i" instructions.
+Note that when using these bit control instructions, a read-modify-write operation takes place.
+The microcontroller must first read in the data on the entire port, modify it to the required new bit values and then rewrite this data back to the output ports.